Chris Cleary

-Chris Cleary (born August 2, 1979) is a retired American soccer player who played as a midfielder or forward and spent his career in Europe.
+Chris Cleary (born August 2, 1979) is an American retired soccer player who played as a midfielder or forward and spent his career in Europe.
 His career was cut short due to multiple ankle injuries.

 High school

-Cleary was born in Washington, D.C..
+Cleary was born in Washington, D.C.
 The second of four siblings, he grew up in Milton, Massachusetts where he began high school at Catholic Memorial High School, later transferring to Noble and Greenough School.
 A member of the Massachusetts Olympic Development Teams from ages 13–19 and playing youth football for Charles River United and F.C.
 Greater Boston Bolts, Cleary managed to win five state titles and three Regional Championships, and was named Tournament MVP three times.
 Cleary was also named to the All-Conference Team in high school three times, twice named to the All-State Team and twice named to the All-Region Team.
 He finished his high school career with over 110 points.
 Cleary was also an All-Conference basketball and baseball player in his senior year of high school and had been recruited to play all three sports in college.